Esri/esri-loader/README.md

 ### Lazy Loading the ArcGIS API for JavaScript

-Lazy loading the ArcGIS API can dramatically improve the initial load performance of your application, especially if your users may never end up visiting any routes that need to show a map or 3D scene.
+Lazy loading the ArcGIS API can dramatically improve the initial load performance of your mapping application, especially if your users may never end up visiting any routes that need to show a map or 3D scene.
 That is why it is the default behavior of esri-loader.
-In the above snippets, the first time `loadModules()` is called, it will attempt lazy load the ArcGIS API by calling `loadScript()` for you.
-Subsequent calls to `loadModules()` will not attempt to load the script once `loadScript()` has been called.
+In the above snippets, the first time `loadModules()` is called, it will lazy load the ArcGIS API by injecting a `<script>` tag in the page.
+That call and any subsequent calls to `loadModules()` will wait for the script to load before resolving with the modules.

-See below for information on how you can [pre-load the ArcGIS API](#pre-loading-the-arcgis-api-for-javascript) after initial render but before a user visits a route that needs it.
+If you have some reason why you do not want to lazy load the ArcGIS API, you can [use a static script tag](#using-your-own-script-tag) instead.

 ### Loading Styles

-Before you can use the ArcGIS API in your app, you must load the styles that correspond to the version you are using.
+Before you can use the ArcGIS API in your app, you _must_ load the styles that correspond to the version you are using.
 Just like the ArcGIS API modules, you'll probably want to [lazy load](#lazy-loading-the-arcgis-api-for-javascript) the styles only once they are needed by the application.

 #### When you load the script